 When the technology started to make it possible, a number of people reinvented Babbage's idea.
 The real problem is that it is difficult to know what to accept at the first real stored program computer.
 However, if you really must have an easy clear cut answer why not just accept the rule of law - John V Atanasoff is the inventor of the first digital computer and that's a legal ruling.

 Atanasoff's father was a Bulgarian immigrant to the USA.
 He worked as a mine engineer in Florida and he and his wife, a school teacher, encouraged their son's early interested in mathematics.
 At nine years old John discovered the slide rule his father had just bought and played with it as his most fascinating toy.
 Of course the slide rule was a simple analogue computer.

 A slide rule

-John studied physics and chemistry and read everything he could lay his hands on.
+As a boy Atanasoff studied physics and chemistry and read everything he could lay his hands on.
 By the time he reached High School he had decided to become a theoretical physicist.
 In the end he went to the University of Florida and studied electrical engineering.
-A graduate studentship at Iowa University followed and he gained a masters degree in maths.
-Then on to the University of Wisconsin to complete a PhD.
+A graduate studentship at Iowa University followed and he gained a Masters degree in maths.
+Then he went on to the University of Wisconsin to complete a PhD.
 His thesis was on the dielectric constant of helium - about as far from computing as you can get - but he studied electronics in his spare time for fun.
 Eventually he became associate professor of maths and physics at Iowa State College.

 A machine to solve equations